 Brooke Cullen is an 11 year-old diver from the UK with Osgood-Schlatter Disease, a common condition our RockDocs see often among athletic children between the ages of 10 and 14 years old.
-Knee pain and swelling around the kneecap are the main indicators.
-Since the surrounding muscles (quadriceps, hamstrings, calves) become tight and mechanics are altered due to pain, Osgood-Schlatter’s becomes especially painful during certain activities, such as running, kneeling and jumping, and eases with rest.
-Kinesiology tape can be applied to help alleviate the pain and swelling associated with this condition.
+Knee discomfort* and swelling around the kneecap are the main indicators.
+Since the surrounding muscles (quadriceps, hamstrings, calves) become tight and mechanics are altered due to discomfort*, Osgood-Schlatter’s becomes especially discomfort*ful during certain activities, such as running, kneeling and jumping, and eases with rest.
+Kinesiology tape can be applied to help alleviate the discomfort* and swelling associated with this condition.

 We discovered Brooke after her mother, Gemma Cullen entered her in a contest to win a year-supply of RockTape.
 After learning about her condition and her dreams of diving and competing internationally, we fell in love with this little champ.

 Here’s how we keep Brooke Cullen and other kids with Osgood-Schlatter’s moving easier and going stronger longer: